Located just east of Vancouver, Burnaby is the 3rd largest city in Metro Vancouver and home to Burnaby Village, Metrotown and Burnaby Mountain.

 Other Information

 Did you know that Burnaby is one of Canada’s cities with the most parkland per resident?
 As much as a quarter of its land, in fact, is either parkland or some other form of open space.
-There are over two hundred parks in the city.
+There are over 200 parks in the city.
 Some are small but others are really big.
 Four of the largest and most well-known are Burnaby Lake, the Burnaby Mountain Conservation Area, Central Park and Deer Lake Park.

 Other articles that might be of interest include the following: